gaigUXD/ui-bootstrap-seed/README.md

 project's compiled HTML, CSS, JavaScript, and image assets.
 In your browser, you can now navigate to `http://localhost:9000` to see the seed project application.

-*Note*: The gulp task will remain running and watches your source files for changes.
+*Note*: The gulp task will remain running and will watch your source files for changes.
 If a change is detected, gulp will automatically re-run the necessary build scripts and reload your browser window.
 To stop gulp at any time, press `ctrl + c` inside the command prompt or terminal window with the running gulp process.

 ## Troubleshooting